oskarbillington/gamma-plugin/README.md

 Main code in form1.cs

-Uploaded the full report (unconfidential), see final_report.docx
+Uploaded the full report (non-confidential), see final_report.docx